Contentful Personalization & Analytics

 })

-const data = await requestOptimization.page()
+const { accepted, data } = await requestOptimization.page()

 Node SDK event calls fail closed except for the configured allowedEventTypes.
 The Node SDK default allows identify and page before event consent, and those events are sent with context.gdpr.isConsentGiven: false.
-Pass allowedEventTypes: [] for strict opt-in, or configure a narrow allowlist when legal review approves a specific pre-consent server event.
+Pass allowedEventTypes: [] for strict opt-in, or configure a narrow allow-list when legal review approves a specific pre-consent server event.
 Do not persist the returned profile ID unless request persistence consent is true:

 const optimization = new ContentfulOptimization({